 - product quality being compromised by long delivery times.

-Whether a business should use an online platform to provide their services/products will depend on the individual business’ circumstances.
-Some have found that offering a limited/reduced menu through the online platform, with products that only provide a high profit margin, is a good way of having the advantage of being on the online platform whilst ensuring costs are covered.
-Nevertheless given the high commissions charged, the decision whether to use an online platform is unlikely to be an easy one.
+Whether a business should use an online platform to provide their services/products will depend on the circumstances of each individual business.
+Some have found that offering a limited/reduced menu through the online platform, with products that only provide a high profit margin, has the advantage of being on the online platform whilst still ensuring costs are covered.
+Nevertheless, given the high commissions charged coupled with increased consumer demand for easily accessible platforms, the decision as to whether to use an online platform is unlikely to be an easy one.

 Adjusting for Changing Customer Expectations

 Technology has dramatically changed customer expectations and raised the bar in terms of the type of experience and engagement customers consider normal.
-This is a particular challenge in hospitality, where reputation and customer satisfaction is vital.
-Customers now expect a more tailored experience.
-Whether this be through the use of guest focused technologies such as tablets in hotels rooms to control room features or customised apps/social media accounts to engage and respond to customers queries.
+This is a particular challenge in hospitality, where reputation and customer satisfaction is vital to the lifeblood of these businesses.
+Customers now demand a more tailored experience, whether this be through the use of guest focused technologies such as tablets in hotel rooms to control room features or customised apps/social media accounts to engage and respond to customer queries.

-Social media has completely changed the relationship hospitality businesses share with their customers, with the business being able to advertise their services in creative ways and customers able to share their experience with the entire world online.
+Social media has completely changed the relationship hospitality businesses share with their customers, with businesses now able to advertise their services in creative ways and customers able to share their experience with the entire world online.
 In addition to having a social media presence, it is just as important to allocate personnel to manage social media to actively provide feedback to happy/unhappy customers.

-Furthermore customers today are more health and environmentally conscience.
-As such hospitality businesses may seek to include activities and provide products in line with this sentiment.
-Whether it be well-equipped fitness centres in hotels or providing vegan options in restaurants.
-Eco-friendly practices could include waste reduction policies or updating systems so that airconditioners and lights automatically switch off when guests leave their hotel rooms.
+Furthermore, customers today are more health and environmentally conscious which means hospitality businesses now need to include activities and provide products in line with this sentiment such as well-equipped fitness centres in hotels or providing vegan options in restaurants.
+Eco-friendly practices could include waste reduction policies or updating systems so that air conditioners and lights automatically switch off when guests leave their hotel rooms.

-As such it is necessary for businesses to be aware of the changing expectations of its customers and invest in strategies that will help them learn more about their customers and design services around them.
+As such, it is necessary for businesses to be aware of the changing expectations of customers and invest in strategies that will help them learn more about their customers and design services around them.